prasanvb/Java/readme/course4/Optional.md

 ## 2. Core Characteristics

-### 2.1 Container for a Value
 - An `Optional` instance either holds a non-null value or represents the absence of a value (an "empty" `Optional`)
-- It's a **value-based class**, meaning instances should be treated as immutable

-### 2.2 Explicit Signal of Potential Absence
 - When a method returns an `Optional`, it clearly communicates to the caller that the returned value might not be present
-- This forces developers to explicitly handle both presence and absence cases

-### 2.3 Reduces NullPointerExceptions
 - By forcing explicit handling of potential absence, `Optional` helps prevent common `NullPointerExceptions`
   - Eliminates direct access to potentially `null` references

-### 2.4 Improves Code Readability
-- Makes code more expressive and easier to understand
+- Makes code more readable and easier to understand
-- The intent of potentially missing values is clearly stated in method signatures

 ## 3. Creating Optional Instances